nodech/dotfiles/README.md

   2. Write your code just include template from ~/.vim/configs/default.vimrc
   3. start vim with that name first `vim cpp files`
   4. You're done.

-Note: Code is in .zshrc for MultiEnv VIM
+Note: Code is in `.zshrc` for MultiEnv VIM...
 TODO: Add mvim

 ##### Cloning